Cludo/Cludo.DocumentationHub/content/docs/searching/QueryStringSyntax.md

 - <a href="#ranges">Ranges</a>
 - <a href="#boosting">Boosting</a>

-To avoid expressing everything as one big string, when making requests from a server, See Filtering, and Ranking(INCOMPLETE).
+To avoid expressing everything as one big string, when making requests from a server, See <a href="/docs/searching/fullsearch/#filtering">Filtering</a> , and <a href="/docs/searching/fullsearch/#ranking">Ranking</a>.

 {{< hint warning >}}
  Remember to escape symbols if you wish to search after the symbol and not use it as a command.